DivineDragonFanClub/plugin_hub/doc/src/ch03-02-start-with-ghidra.md

 ![Decompiler](assets/decompiler.png)

 Lastly in the middle is the Disassembly.
 It is the disassembled data of the program.
 This contains functions, strings and more.
+A basic understanding of assembly is very useful for Ghidra as pseudo code may not be entirely accurate, this [resource](https://mariokartwii.com/armv8/) is a great beginner's guide.

 ![Disassembly](assets/disassembly.png)